Newport Cathedral: The east end of the cathedral

 The earlier chancel of the cathedral, regarded at the time as Victorian, or at least heavily restored by the Victorians, was demolished and rebuilt on a grander scale between 1960 and 1964 to provide a more cathedral-like chancel at the east end.
 The scheme also provided for a new chapel for the choir at the end of the south aisle, although the choir was subsequently relocated to its original place in front of the chancel, while the chapel, now dedicated to St Luke, is reserved for private prayer.

 The architect of the extensions was Alban Caroe, whose distinguished family architectural partnership also undertook important work over several generations in Wales and elsewhere.
 Some regard his design as rather lacking in originality, but it does harmonise with the medieval fabric of the cathedral and the scale of the windows provide plenty of light.
-More controversial aspects are provided at the east end by John Piper and Patrick Reyntiens, incorporating a round window with gold and brown stained glass and a great mural of red, white, black and grey which swirls down from the window to behind the high altar.
-The interpretation of this art is very much for the individual visitor.
+The east wall was decorated to the designs of John Piper in 1964.
+His mixed media composition incorporates a round window with tracery in the form of a double cross, filled with glass in an abstract pattern of golds and yellows made by Piper's regular collaborator Patrick Reyntiens, who enhanced Piper's design through the accomplished use of silver stain detailing.
+The window forms the upper element of a large painted dossal in a swirling mix of red, white, black and grey intended to give the impression of marble.
+Piper's design was painted on canvas by Peter Courtier, scenery maker at the Royal Opera House.
+The interpretation of Piper's entirely abstract work is left to the individual visitor.

 In the north wall of the chancel there is a low thirteenth-century window relocated from the earlier chancel.
 Tradition asserts that this was a window for lepers to watch services (and in its original position would have been near the ground), but this purpose is not certain.

 In the Middle Ages, at the entrance to the chancel, there would have been a rood screen with a loft and a large life-size crucifix above dividing it from the nave.
 The medieval doorways to the loft can still be seen high above the south west end of the chancel and at ground-level.
 A modern figure of the Crucified Christ now hangs in the chancel arch, the work of the Singaporean artist Tay Swee Siong.